 If you would like to retain Mr. Grell or discuss RICO issues with him, please first visit the section About Mr. Grell.

-JEFF GRELL ARGUES FOR THE HONORABLE OTTO REICH BEFORE THE UNITED STATES COURT OF APPEALS FOR THE SECOND CIRCUIT
+JEFF GRELL ARGUES BEFORE THE U.S. COURT OF APPEALS FOR THE NINTH CIRCUIT – Bui v.
+Nguyen, et al.

 VICTORY IN THE NORTHERN DISTRICT OF ILLINOIS – Exeed Ind., LLC v.
 Younis